dnsosebee/garden/src/content/docs/bookshelf.md

 - The Three Body Problem series (⭐), read 2021

 ### Adventures and more
-- On the Road (in-progress)
+- UNSONG (in-progress)
-- Siddhartha (⭐)
+- The road
+- *On* The Road, read 2024
 - Big Sur
-- The road
+- Siddhartha (⭐) (it's free as an album on Spotify!)

 ### Childhood favorites
 - Redwall series (⭐)
 - Most books by Garth Nix
-- Masters of Deception
+- Masters of Deception (book of profiles of artists who do optical illusions)
 - All kinds of newspaper comics, especially Calvin and Hobbes